New Nuclear Power Plants

 The blue superstructure (pictured at right) around the actual containment provides an additional layer of protection and emission control.
 The same type of blue superstructure also covers the generation building.

 The NRC hearing on the draft environmental impact statement on Exelon General Company's Early Site Permit request was held at Clinton Junior High School.
 Exelon filed an application on September 25, 2003 for an Early Site Permit, pursuant to Title 10 Code of the Federal Regulations Part 52 (10CFR part 52).
-Iif approved, the permit will give Exelon up to 20 years to decide whether to build one or more nuclear plants on the site and to file an application with the NRC for approval to begin construction.
+If approved, the permit will give Exelon up to 20 years to decide whether to build one or more nuclear plants on the site and to file an application with the NRC for approval to begin construction.
 Approximately 300 people attended the hearing and the majority of them were in favor of Clinton's ESP.
 AAEA and NA-YGN distributed 153 "Nuclear YES!
 Because We Care About the Air" stickers that made it very easy to identify the pro-nuclear people in attendance.
 Unfortunately, not everyone who wanted one was able to get one.
-Approximately 20 speakers opposed and 24 speakers favored the Clinton's ESP.
+Approximately 20 speakers opposed the Clinton nuclear power plant and 24 speakers favored the Clinton's ESP.

 Norris McDonald Speaking at NRC Hearing in Clinton, Illinois

 NUREG-1815, "Environmental Impact Statement for an Early Site Permit at the Exelon ESP Site: Draft Report for Comment," is available for public inspection in the NRC Public Document Room (PDR) located at One White Flint North, 11555 Rockville Pike (first floor), Rockville, Maryland 20852, or from the Publicly Available Records (PARS) component of NRC's Agency wide Documents Access and Management System (ADAMS), and directly on the NRC web site at www.nrc.gov/reading-rm/adams.html (Public Electronic Reading Room).
 Persons who do not have access to ADAMS, or who encounter problems in accessing the documents located in ADAMS, should contact the PDR reference staff at 1-800-397-4209, 301-415-4737, or by e-mail to pdr@nrc.gov.
 In addition, the Vespasian Warner Public Library, located at 310 North Quincy Street, Clinton, Illinois 61727, has the DEIS available for public inspection.
-Written comments on the draft EIS can be provideing in writing or by email by May 25, 2005 and can be sent to:
+Written comments on the draft EIS can be provided in writing or by email by May 25, 2005 and can be sent to:

 McDonald, Delbert Horn, Howard King, Michael Stuart, Kelly Taylor in dosimetry area

-Chief, Rules and Directives Branch, Division of Administrative Services, Office of Administration, Mailstop T-6D 59, U.S. Nuclear Regulatory Commission, WAshington, D.C.
-20555-0001 Comments may also be submitted by e-mail to the NRC staff at ClintonEIS@nrc.gov.
+Chief, Rules and Directives Branch, Division of Administrative Services, Office of Administration, Mailstop T-6D 59, U.S. Nuclear Regulatory Commission, Washington, D.C.
+20555-0001.
+Comments may also be submitted by e-mail to the NRC staff at ClintonEIS@nrc.gov.

 Two days after the ESP hearing, the NRC met with representatives of Exelon Generation Company to discuss the agency's assessment of safety performance last year at the Clinton nuclear power plant.
 Held at the Vespasian Warner Public Library, this meeting provided an opportunity for a discussion of annual assessments of safety performance with the company and with local officials and residents who live near the plant.
 The meeting is intended to explain the NRC oversight process and to make as much information as possible available to the public regarding NRC regulation of the facility.
 The NRC's assessment concluded that the Clinton plant operated safely during the period.
 The NRC uses color-coded inspection findings and performance indicators to assess nuclear plant performance.
 The colors start with "green" and then increase to "white," "yellow" or "red," commensurate with the safety significance of the issues involved.
 All of the inspection findings and performance indicators for Clinton during 2004 were determined to be "green."
 As a result of this performance, the NRC will conduct the normal, baseline level of inspections during the upcoming year.
-Information on the performance of the plant is available at: www.nrc.gov/NRR/OVERSIGHT/ASSESS/LETTERS/clin_2004q4.pdf & www.nrc.gov/NRR/OVERSIGHT/ASSESS/CLIN/CLIN_CHART.html.

 (Left Picture - from left) Chief Nuclear Officer Chris Crane explains control room operations to Exelon Director of Special Projects Rita Stols, Senator Obama staff members Mike Signator and David Katz, U.S. Senator Barack Obama and Exelon Executive Vice President and Chief of Staff of Frank Clark.)

-On Tuesday, January 11, 2005 Braidwood Station welcomed U.S. Senator Barack Obama (D-Ill.).
+On Tuesday, January 11, 2005, Braidwood Station welcomed U.S. Senator Barack Obama (D-Ill.).
 During the visit, the Senator met with senior company leadership, and toured portions of the facility including the control room.
 In addition, Sen. Obama received a briefing on the safety, security and future of nuclear power from President of Exelon Generation John Young and Chief Nuclear Officer Chris Crane.

 They drove 13 hours in a van from Virginia to Clinton, Illinois and then drove 13 hours back to Virginia.